Somebody to Love (Fargo): Critical reviews

 Kevin P. Sullivan of Entertainment Weekly gave the episode an "A-" grade wrote, "While I maintain that this the weakest season by many measures, the story of Gloria Burgle, V.M.
 Varga, and the Stussys wades into some of the murkiest and most intriguing philosophical questions of the series to date."
 Brian Tallerico of Vulture gave the episode a 4 star rating out of 5 and wrote, "The third season of Fargo ends with something of a cliffhanger, but it's one that plays into exactly what this season has been about: the fluid nature of truth."
-Nick Harley of Den of Geek gave the episode a 2.5 star rating out of 5 wrote, "Fargo may not be back for Season 4, and I wouldn't be heartbroken if this were the end, but I would be a little disappointed.
+Nick Harley of Den of Geek gave the episode a 2.5 star rating out of 5 and wrote, "Fargo may not be back for Season 4, and I wouldn't be heartbroken if this were the end, but I would be a little disappointed.
 Sure, I'm sick of the goofy accents and could use a rest on the fake true crime stuff, but Fargo deserves a better swan song than this.
 Seasons 1 & 2 were electric; this finale was just fine."

 Scott Tobias of The New York Times wrote, "The season finale brings us to the 'little bit of money' part of Fargo, the moral reckoning part, in which our hero - in this case, Gloria - surveys the carnage and is left aghast at the pointlessness of it all."
 Caralynn Lippo of TV Fanatic gave the episode a perfect 5 star rating out of 5 and wrote, "We never see the clock hit that 5-minute mark, so we'll never know Varga's ultimate fate.
 And truly, that's the best – the only – way for it to end."
 Kyle Fowle of Paste gave the episode a 9.5 rating out of 10 and wrote, "What's emerged across the season, and somewhat falls into place in 'Somebody to Love', is a lingering sense of dread when it comes to this balance, and technology plays a central role in the mounting angst."